betaflight/betaflight/README.md

 * In-flight manual PID tuning and rate adjustment.
 * Rate profiles and in-flight selection of them.
 * Configurable serial ports for Serial RX, Telemetry, MSP, GPS - Use most devices on any port, softserial too.
-* and much much more.
+* and much, much more.

 ## Installation & Documentation